eth_getBalance - BNB Smart Chain

 Required: Yes

-Default/Supported Values: Must be a valid Ethereum address, typically a 40-character hexadecimal string prefixed with '0x'.
+Default/Supported Values: Must be a valid Ethereum address, typically starting with "0x".

 Type: String

-Description: The block number or one of the predefined block identifiers (such as "latest", "earliest", "pending").
+Description: The block number, or one of the predefined block parameters ("latest", "earliest", "pending").

 Required: Yes

-Default/Supported Values: "latest" (default), "earliest", "pending", or a specific block number in hexadecimal format.
+Default/Supported Values: "latest", "earliest", "pending", or a specific block number in hexadecimal format.

 Request Example